JoinCODED/WS-React-M6-Mobx-Complex-Data/02_Bakeries/02_Bakery_Detail.md

 What will we have in our bakery detail?
-The bakery's name and image, and a list of all its products.
+The bakery's name and image, and a list of all its cookies.

 1. Let's start by defining a `BakeryDetail` component.

     ```javascript
-    import React from "react";

     const BakeryDetail = () => {
       return <div>Bakery Detail</div>;
     };